-Therefore, participation is limited to legal entities established in Member States and legal entities established in countries associated to Horizon Europe that are members of the EuroHPC Joint Undertaking.
-Proposals including entities established in countries the outside scope specified in the call/topic/action will be ineligible.
+Therefore, participation is limited to legal entities established in Member States and legal entities established in countries associated to Horizon Europe that are members of the EuroHPC Ioint Undertaking.
+Proposals including entities established in countries outside the scope specified in the call/topic/action will be ineligible.

-Only one proposal will be selected per Exascale Lighthouse applications topic identified above
+Only one proposal will be selected per Exascale Lighthouse applications topic identified above eligible costs.

-Legal and financial set-up of the Grant Agreements As an exception from General Annex G of the Horizon Europe Work Programme, the EUfunding rate for eligible costs in grants awarded by the JU for this topic will be up to 50% of the eligible costs.
 In case a Participating State decided to entrust the EuroHPC Joint Undertaking with the management of its national contributions, this funding rate will be increased by the additional national funding rate for the eligible entities of this country.